 Section 12: SETTLEMENT AND OTHER EXPENSES;

 These are additional closing costs paid by the seller.
 (Link to Contract)

 Explanation: In our arrangements, there are no other expenses or costs paid by the seller.
 Cash House Buyers USA never asks for the seller to pay closing costs.
 Instead, we pay them all.

 Section 13: PRORATIONS:

-Taxes for the current year, interest, maintenance fees, assessments, dues and rents will be prorated through the Closing Date.
+Taxes for the current year, interest, maintenance fees, assessments, dues, and rents will be prorated through the Closing Date.
 The tax proration may be calculated taking into consideration any change in exemptions that will affect the current year’s taxes.
 If taxes for the current year vary from the amount prorated at closing, the parties shall adjust the prorations when tax statements for the current year are available.
-If taxes are not paid at or prior to closing, Buyer shall pay taxes for the current year.
+If taxes are not paid at or before closing, the Buyer shall pay taxes for the current year.

 Explanation: This section describes the property taxes that are to be paid from the seller’s proceeds at closing.
 The Title company handles the payment of these funds to the property tax authority as necessary.

 - Proration means the seller is responsible for property taxes on the home for the portion of the year in which they owned the home.

 - The title company prorates for taxes at closing which is paid from the seller’s proceeds.